Migos: 2016–2022: Culture trilogy and internal conflict

 A promotional single, titled "Supastars", was released on January 22, 2018.
 It was produced by Honorable C.N.O.T.E., Buddah Bless, and Quavo; it was co-produced by DJ Durel.
 On January 26, 2018, Culture II was released.
 The album contains twenty-four tracks, featuring production from Metro Boomin, Dun Deal, Murda Beatz, Travis Scott, Zaytoven and others.
 In October 2018, Quavo stated that Culture III would be released in early 2019.
 The album was then delayed and rescheduled for release in early 2020.
 However, the album was pushed back again, due to the COVID-19 pandemic.
 Quavo spoke to Billboard in March 2020, and announced the group's decision to hold off on the release of Culture III, explaining it was largely due to their inability to properly roll out the album once social distancing rules went into effect in most states in the US.
 While on Lil Wayne's Young Money Radio show on Apple Music, on May 22, 2020, Migos announced they would change the title from Culture III to another title.
 However, this was reverted on May 17, 2021, when the group announced via Instagram that Culture III would be released June 11 of the same year under its original name.

-In 2022, the group was rumored to have broken up after Quavo’s ex-girlfriend Saweetie had reportedly slept with Offset.
-Quavo alluded to the rift in the song "Messy" and in an interview where he insinuated Offset’s lack of loyalty.
+In 2022, the group was rumored to have broken up after Quavo's ex-girlfriend Saweetie had reportedly slept with Offset.
+Quavo alluded to the rift in the song "Messy" and in an interview where he insinuated Offset's lack of loyalty.
 In October 2022, Quavo and Takeoff subsequently released an album without Offset titled Only Built for Infinity Links.

+2022–2023: Death of Takeoff and disbandment

 On November 1, 2022, Takeoff was shot and killed while with Quavo and others at a Houston bowling alley.
 The shooting occurred around 2:34 a.m. local time at the 810 Billiards and Bowling Houston.
-Many reached out through social media to send their condolences after Takeoff's death.

 On February 22, 2023, Quavo posted a music video for his song "Greatness".
-A song written in dedication to Takeoff, Quavo confirmed in the song that the group was no more.
-He conveyed how Takeoff was the foundation for the group, and without him, Migos as a trio, cease to exist the day Takeoff was killed.
-Quavo officially publicly mentioned the end of the group with the lyrics "Take Did that, So don't ask about the group, he gone, we gone, it can't come back".
-There are no plans for any future official announcements.
+A song written in dedication to Takeoff, it has been frequently interpreted as confirmation that the group has broken up.

+On June 25, 2023, Quavo and Offset reunited for a tribute performance dedicated to Takeoff at the BET Awards 2023 marking it their final performance as Migos.

+On October 5, 2023, in an interview with Hot 97, Offset officially confirmed that Migos had disbanded.
+He conveyed that contrary to popular belief, that the group's disbandment was not due to issues he may have had with Quavo.
+The death of Takeoff, who he described as "the glue" and the "real leader", had ended any possibility of the group continuing.
+He also stated that "it wouldn't be right" to continue the group without him.
+He stated in the same interview that their tribute performance at the BET Awards was their way of respectfully ending Migos in honor of Takeoff, while also giving them the opportunity to pay their final public tribute.